openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/04-exceute-the-apis.md

 ![Camel stats update after PUT](../../assets/intro-openshift/fis-deploy-app/04-camel-stats-update-put.png)

-Now lets see how the User Service API is documented by clicking the _Continue_ button.
+Lets continue on over to the last step of the scenario and take a look at the API docs which our route provides by clicking the _Continue_ button.